 Some persons carry on the japa for some time, but owing to lack of intensity on their part, when they find that they are not making marked progress, or when they do not see any visions, they give up the practice, thinking that fate is against them.
 Or if they carry on the japa, they do it merely mechanically without any heart in the matter.

 If our mind is unsteady, if it does not feel any joy in the contemplation of Soham, we should ask ourselves the question: Why do we not experience pleasure in doing the japa?
 The obvious answer is that it is our own lack of faith that comes in the way and bars us from getting this joy.
 There is also another thing.
 Thousands of bad impressions have been accumulated in our mind through the course of previous births.
 How can all these impressions disappear at once?

 In the case of those whose bad impressions have been cleared away to an appreciable extent, if they carry on the practice they will get some spiritual experiences sooner or later according to their merit.
 If any bad desires have beset their mind in this life, the continuous contemplation of Soham will gradually destroy all those desires in this very life.
-In the next life the remaining bad impressions and bad desires, and kama (lust), krodha (anger) and lobha (greed), generating them or generated by them, will surely disappear.
+In the next life the remaining bad impressions and bad desires, and kama (desire or lust), krodha (anger) and lobha (greed), generating them or generated by them, will surely disappear.
 You should have no doubt regarding this in your mind.